Vocabulary for English at Work

 • Signature block: the section at the end of an email that contains the sender's name, contact information, and often their role or company.

-• Spam filter: A program used to detect and block spam emails, preventing them from reaching your inbox.
+• Spam filter: a program used to detect and block spam emails, preventing them from reaching your inbox.

-• Read receipt: A notification that informs the sender when the recipient has opened and read their email.
+• Read receipt: a notification that informs the sender when the recipient has opened and read their email.

 • Encryption: the process of encoding emails to protect their content from being read if intercepted during transmission.